mlcommons/GaNDLF/docs/usage.md

 ### Running multiple experiments

-- The `gandlf_configGenerator` script can be used to generate a grid of configurations for hyperparameter tuning.
+- The `gandlf_configGenerator` script can be used to generate a grid of configurations for tuning the hyperparameters of a baseline configuration that works for your dataset and problem.
 - Use a strategy file (example is shown in [samples/config_generator_strategy.yaml](https://github.com/mlcommons/GaNDLF/blob/master/samples/config_generator_sample_strategy.yaml).
-- Provide a baseline configuration.
+- Provide the baseline configuration which has enabled you to train a model for 1 epoch for your dataset and problem (regardless of the efficacy).
 - Run the following command:

 ```bash